jadecobra/python_tdd_exercises/source/how_to/calculator.rst

 ###########################
-How to create a Calculator
+how to create a calculator
 ###########################

 .. raw:: html